 Explore The Addison of Moorehead Place

-Indiana also has Moorehead Place, a beautiful senior lifestyle community that offers personal care and short-term care residency.
+Indiana also has The Addison of Moorehead Place, a beautiful senior living community that offers Personal Care and Short-Term Care residency.
 Residents get the exact level of care they need and can enjoy amenities such as:

 - Chef-prepared meals with restaurant-style service